Computing and Using Minimal Polynomials: Introduction

-Sections~\ref{Reductions of Ideals} and~\ref{modularapproach} constitute a contribution of decisive practical significance: they address the problem of computing minimal polynomials of elements of a $\QQ$-algebra using a modular approach.
-As always with a modular approach, various obstacles have to be overcome (see for instance the discussion contained in~\cite{ABR}).
-In particular, we deal with the notion of reduction of an ideal modulo $p$, and we do it by introducing the notion of $\sigma$-denominator of an ideal (see Definition~\ref{reductionmodp} and Theorem~\ref{thm:RGBp}), which enables us to overcome the obstacles.
-Then ugly, usable, good and bad primes show up (see Definition~\ref{def:usableprime} and \ref{def:goodprime}).
-Fortunately, almost all primes are good (see Theorem~\ref{almostallgood} and Corollary~\ref{cor:badprimes}) which paves the way to the construction of the fundamental Algorithm~\ref{alg:modular}.
+The modular approach tames the complexity of computing the big coefficients of such polynomials.
+However, as always happens with a modular approach, various obstacles have to be overcome~---~see for instance the discussion contained in~\citep{ABR}.
+In particular, we deal with the notion of reduction of an ideal modulo $p$, and we do so by introducing the notion of $\sigma$-denominator of an ideal (see Definition~\ref{MinPoly:def:reductionmodp} and Theorem~\ref{MinPoly:thm:RGBp}), which enables us to surmount these obstacles.
+The reason why we introduce the $\sigma$-denominator is that, for a given a term ordering, the reduced Gr\"obner basis of an ideal is unique, so that the theoretical results do not depend on the generators of the ideal, but just on the ideal itself.

+Hand-in-hand with the modular approach go the notions of \textit{usable, good} and \textit{bad} primes (see Definitions~\ref{MinPoly:def:usableprime} and \ref{MinPoly:def:goodprime}).
+We show that all but finitely many primes are good (see Theorem~\ref{MinPoly:thm:almostallgood} and Corollary~\ref{MinPoly:cor:badprimes}), and this paves the way to the construction of the fundamental Algorithm~\ref{MinPoly:alg:modular}.
+In the literature, several authors have looked at various notions of bad reduction in similar contexts, see for instance the articles by \citet{NY2018}, \citet{Pa}, \citet{Wi} and~\citet{Ar}.
+However, our approach is systematically tied to reduced Gr\"obner bases as computationally robust representations of ideals; we study more deeply this approach in the preprint~\citep{ABR-Modp}.
+The combination of the theoretical results explained in this section with various implementation details lead to the good practical performance as shown in Table~\ref{MinPoly:tab:rationals}.
+For example, the choice of larger ``small primes'' as moduli turned out to be a winning strategy, namely with about $30$ bits (on a 64-bit platform).